 The processing facility at Chapada comprises a single-line plant designed to treat sulphide ores at a current capacity of approximately 65,000 tonnes per day or 24 million tonnes per year.
 The conventional crush, grind and flotation processing produces a high-quality gold-rich copper concentrate.

-Plant expansion opportunities to increase the processing rate to a range from 28 to 32 million tonnes per year and the relocation of some plant infrastructure to allow the push-back of the pit wall for the development of the Sucupira orebody were being studied by Yamana Gold.
-Lundin Mining is further evaluating these and other value creating scenarios for expansion by leveraging our technical expertise, financial strength and the copper-focused exploration potential of the mineral property.
+Plant expansion opportunitiesare beign studied to increase the processing rate to a range from 28 to 32 million tonnes per year and the relocation of some plant infrastructure to allow the push-back of the pit wall for the development of the Sucupira orebody.
+Lundin Mining is continuing to evalute these and other value creating scenarios for expansion by leveraging our technical expertise, financial strength and the copper-focused exploration potential of the mineral property.

-The gold-rich copper concentrates are transported by truck to the port of Vitória where they are shipped to a variety of overseas smelter customers.
+The gold-rich copper concentrates are transported by truck to the port of Acu where they are shipped to a variety of overseas smelter customers.

 Geologic and Exploration Overview